Dentures Rocky Hill

 Can I Use Regular Toothpaste to Clean My Dentures?

-Cleaning your dentures on a daily basis is essential, but avoid using the same kind of toothpaste or toothbrush that you would use for natural teeth.
+Cleaning your dentures daily is essential but avoid using the same kind of toothpaste or toothbrush that you would use for natural teeth.
 These products are actually abrasive to dentures.
 Over time, they can leave tiny scratches in your prosthetic that could result in irreversible damage.
 Instead, clean your dentures after every meal with a denture cleaning solution, mild dishwashing liquid, or hand soap.
 Also, be sure to let them soak overnight.